krzysztof-magosa/ansible-toolset/README.md

 $ pip install ansible-toolset
 ```

-At the moment `ansible-toolset` supports only Ansible:
+At the moment `ansible-toolset` supports following versions of Ansible:
 * 2.0
 * 2.1
 * 2.2
+* 2.3

 There is no plan to support Ansible 1.x.